After reinstalling my computer and reconfiguring Outlook, my account got configured automatically as an IMAP account.

 How can I convert my account from IMAP back to POP3?

-In Outlook 2010 and Outlook 2013, Auto Account Setup will indeed first try to configure your web mail account as an IMAP account.
+In Outlook 2010, 2013, and 2016, Auto Account Setup will indeed first try to configure your web mail account as an IMAP account.
 In Outlook 2007, it first tried to configure it as a POP3 account.

 While you cannot directly “convert” your existing IMAP account to a POP3 account, it is still a relatively simple process consisting out of the following steps: